heldJan/X-VARS/README.md

-# 🚀 Explainable Video Assistant Referee System - X_VARS 🚀
+# 🚀 Explainable Video Assistant Referee System - X-VARS 🚀

 This repository contains:
 - SoccerNet-XFoul, a novel dataset consisting of more than 22k video-question-answer triplets annotated by over 70 experienced football referees.